-FARMS AND THE WOMEN Just as we are in the midst of the discussion about farms and women out comes a fine pamphlet hot off ting forth the date on the burning 14, 16, 18, 20, 32, 36, 38, 40 and 42. during which I did not live in the issue of milk prices.
+FARMS AND THE WOMEN Just as we are in the midst of the discussion about farms and women Yourself? out comes a fine pamphlet hot off ting forth the date on the burning 14, 16, 18, 20, 32, 36, 38, 40 and 42. during which I did not live in the issue of milk prices.
 This presents Size 16 takes 31/4 yards 36-inch the issue briefly and so clearly that fabric.
 Illustrated step-by-step sew-Well, it was just nine months ago, any worker's kid eating an ice- ing instructions included. cream cone (optimistic supposition) could read it and know he's consuming "Class III" milk.
-The sixpoint program of the U. F. P. A. is given on the final page, and on the inside front cover are listed several giving bundle rates and places from which to order.
+The sixpoint program of the U. F. P. A. is giving bundle rates and places from which to order.
 (Selling price five To revert to Comrade B. B. B.'s letter.
 She said: "My work will be mostly among farm women, but but he did.
 He sent me a subpoena whether farm or not, their problems to appear in court, that he is suing are every woman's problems as far me for \$50.00.
 I got all my rent as the class issue is concerned."
 Yes, receipts and went down to see him in a general way, that's true.
 Many farm women, however, have a Well to my surprise I met a harder lot than city women.
-They starting point for organization.
-Such grievances are mentioned in the "On the Farms" section of "Women Who Work."
-In it is the surprising (to some people) figure: "How difficult it is for the farm worker to keep the house and This same landlord did the same family clean is shown by the fact that only 15.8 per cent of the farms I have witnesses to prove that I in the United States have piped water."
-There exists among some citydwellers the pleasant delusion that farms are practically self-sufficient, that one can "raise all one needs."
+They justice of the peace and a lawyer, have usually special grievances, the This landlord got this justice to act discussion of which furnishes a starting point for organization.
+I went to a lawyer and asked him Such grievances are mentioned in the "On the Farms" section of "Women Who Work."
+In it is the surprising (to some people) figure: "How difficult it is for the farm worker to keep the house and This same landlord did the same family clean is shown by the fact that only 15.8 per cent of the farms I have witnesses to prove that I in the United States have piped water." dwellers the pleasant delusion that farms are practically self-sufficient, that one can "raise all one needs."
 What a fallacy!
-Not only is there a constant need for farm implements and machinery and parts for same, fertilizer, lumber, oil, wire, chicken-netting, and so forth and on, but the women need for the administration of the household itself swatters, adhesive tape, antiseptics soap, needles, darning matches, cotton, cloth for clothing and curtains, bedding, salt-and jar rings and sugar for canning.
+Not only is there a constant need for farm implements and machinery and parts for same, fertilizer, lumber, oil, wire, chicken-netting, and so forth and on, but the women need for the administration of the household itself NEW YORK-For several days a host of gadgets, and groceries too: swatters, adhesive tape, antiseptics soap, needles, darning matches, cotton, cloth for clothing and curtains, bedding, salt-and jar rings and sugar for canning.
 And there's no dime store handy right around the corner in which to SIZE. "pick up" such things, even sup-posing the farm wife to have any dimes with which to do the picking. women have to resort to all sorts of through a decision that no Boot laborious makeshifts.
-We don't know the precise conditions on the farms in Washington state in the territory where Mrs. B. B. is going to work; but we venture the guess that there's need of electric lights, running water and bathtubs; that heating and cooking are still done by dirty labor-consuming coal-stoves, that there are still outdoor toilets which in addition to being an insanitary flybreeding menace in warm weather, larly of girls and women in bitter NEW DELHI, India, June 21 .- | cold winter weather-we needn't describe to women the misery police attacked a demonstration this manner.
-Flies, ants, mosqui- Can You Make 'Em Yourself?
+We don't know the precise conditions on the farms in Washington state in the territory where Mrs. B. B. is going to work; but we venture the guess that there's need of electric lights, running water and bathtubs; that heating and cooking are still done by dirty labor-consuming coal-stoves, that there are still outdoor toilets which in addition to being an insanitary flybreeding menace in warm weather, larly of girls and women in bitter NEW DELHI, India, June 21 .- | cold winter weather-we needn't describe to women the misery Can You Make 'Em Pattern 1762 is available in sizes